nidhig-dev/SBA_316_DOM/README.md

 - What could you have done differently during the planning stages of your project to make the execution easier?
-   - I could have done better naming of all the elements I was creating.At one point, I got confused between all the ul and li that I created.
+   - I could have done better naming of all the elements I was creating or getting from document.At one point, I got confused between all the ul and li that I created/grabbed.

 - What would you add to, or change about your application if given more time?

-    - I would give user the option to add/subtract quantities of the item as well if given time
+    - I would give user the quantity option to add/subtract quantities of the item if given time